JOB NO. 262

 DUAL LANE CLUTCH COMPONENT DEBURRING

-A manufacturer of various clutch components needed a solution to quickly deburr OD’s on a family of gears.
+A manufacturer needed a solution for clutch component deburring of OD’s on a family of gears.
 The customer required a fast cycle time and requested the ability to run two separate part styles during the same cycle.
 The required work surfaces dictated that we would be unable to process these gears in a standard fashion, so a custom process was required.

 - A low, rectangular base with slotted roof openings allows for clamp spindle assemblies to hang/travel from the roof of the machine.